C2SM/scaling_analysis/README.md

     ```$ python [path_to_scaling_analysis_tool]/send_several_run_ncpus_perf.py -b [path_to_echam-ham_folder]/my_experiments/my_exp -n 1 10 12 15```

-    With the command above, 4 running folder will be created based on the running folder my_exp (my_exp_cpus12, my_exp_cpus120, my_exp_cpus144and my_exp_cpus180), and each of them will be launched.
+    With the command above, 4 running folders will be created based on the running folder my_exp (my_exp_cpus12, my_exp_cpus120, my_exp_cpus144and my_exp_cpus180), and each of them will be launched.

 4) When all the runs are finished, read all the slurm/log files to get the Wallclock for each run, and put them in a table: